grpc/test-infra/containers/runtime/xds/README.md

   this field, for more information check section:
   [Custom configuration of xDS server](#Custom-configuration-of-xDS-server)

-- -non-proxied-target-string

-  This field only for validation.
-The listener name that serves non-proxied client.
-The listener name has to match the server-target-string in xds:///server-target-string, which is passed as target for test client.
-The source of the truth for name of the listener's names are from the configuration files, the flag here is to make sure that at lease one of the listener resource has the required name.

-- -sidecar-listener-port

-  This field in only for validation.
-The listener port that sidecar proxy is listening on.
-The traffic wish to go through envoy should be send to this port.

 - -validate-only

-  This flag allows user to validate the custom resource configuration.
+  This flag allows user to validate the custom resource configuration, especially for case that a custom configuration is submitted.
 The default value of this filed is `false`, means the program only validate the resources configurations and will not start any servers.

 - -path-to-bootstrap